garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ---
 #### Summary

 **EMX Systems is a healthcare technology company based in Michigan** developing a health information exchange platform to **improve medical record exchange** between healthcare providers who use different electronic medical records (EMR) systems.
 The most popular EMR solutions, which store electronic patient records, cannot communicate to access each others records.
-Our client is developing software that **supplements a provider’s existing EMR to make record exchange possible.** Their platform includes an intranet web application, EMX Portal, for providers to securely access patient records from any other provider regardless of the original EMR.
+Our client is developing software that **supplements a provider’s existing EMR to make record exchange possible.** Their platform includes an **intranet web application**, EMX Portal, for providers to securely access patient records from any other provider regardless of the originating EMR.

 As part of UMSI Design Clinic, I, along with four other designers, were tasked with **designing EMX Systems to fit healthcare providers’ workflows.** We applied a **user-centered design process** to understand the needs of medical professionals and used a parallel prototyping process that involved our entire team at every step.
 A **interactive prototype** ready for development was delivered to the client with detailed **UI specifications**.

 #### My role

-Completing this project was a team effort, and I contributed during every step of the process.
-I interviewed two physicians, analyzed our collective interview data, and developed our user journey.
-During the prototyping phase, I wasresponsible for designing the dashboard and the individual record screen.
-I also lead the process for developing a UI component library in Sketch to improve our team’s prototyping speed.
+I contributed during each step of our research and design process.
+I interviewed two physicians, contributed to interview analysis, wrote content for the personas, and developed our user journey.
+During the prototyping phase, I was responsible for designing the dashboard and the individual record screen.
+I also lead the development of a UI component library in Sketch to improve our team’s prototyping speed.

 {{% jumpButton id="#design-solution" %}} Skip to Solution {{% /jumpButton %}}

 ### The Challenge
 ---
-Our client, an retired medical doctor, believes that current electronic medical record (EMR) solutions, which store digital patient records, are not designed for healthcare providers.
+Our client, an retired medical doctor, believes that current **electronic medical record (EMR) solutions**, which store digital patient records, are **not designed for healthcare providers' needs**.
 Many doctors have at least one complaint about their EMR.
-Solutions are often are selected based on the needs of the hospital administrators, such as the ability to bill patients more efficiently.
+Solutions are often are selected based on the needs of the hospital administration, such as the ability to bill patients more efficiently.

-Our client believes that a more provider-friendly system can be created.
+Our client **believes that a more provider-friendly system can be created**.
 His new company, EMX Systems, aims to supplement existing EMRs by providing fast, secure patient data access at the point of care.
-Fundamentally, he challenged our team to solve the following problem for the EMX portal application:
+Fundamentally, he **challenged our team** to solve the following problem for the EMX portal application:

 {{< bigQuestion >}}
 How can a healthcare record system be designed to better fit care providers’ needs?